SAFETY

 01Pull-payment pattern everywhere

-Winners call withdraw() to claim.
-Seed dividend recipients call withdrawSeedDividend().
-Refunders call refundMyClaim().
+Winners call withdrawPayout(roundId) to claim.
+Seed dividend recipients call withdrawSeedDividend(roundId).
+Refunders call withdrawRefund(roundId, slotIndex) (per slot).
 The contract never iterates external payouts.
 Zero DoS surface.

 03Two refund paths · normal is instant

-Emergency refund (90-day delay, last resort): if a round is genuinely stuck due to some unforeseen state, the owner can call emergencyResolveStuckRound() to flip it to refund-eligible.
-Effect: each claimer then pulls their ETH.
+Emergency refund (72h delay · last resort): if a round is genuinely stuck (e.g., VRF cap hit without a successful callback), the owner can call emergencyResolveStuckRound(roundId) to flip it to refund-eligible.
+The 72-hour clock starts from the stuck timestamp (e.g., firstVrfRequestedAt for a randomness-stuck round).
 Even here, owner CANNOT drain:

 • Owner has no recipient parameter.